-7.(1) Where an application is made under section 5, the public authority may extend the period of 1 month referred to in subsection 5(3) to 2 months if it reasonably believes that the complexity and volume of the information requested means that it is impracticable either to comply with the request within the earlier period or to make a decision to refuse to do so.

-- (2) The provisions referred to in subsection (1) are-
+- 7.(1) Where an application is made under section 5, the public authority may extend the period of 1 month referred to in sections 5(3), 6(2)(a) and 15(2) to 2 months, if it reasonably believes that the complexity and volume of the information requested means that it is impracticable either to comply with the request within the earlier period or to make a decision to refuse to do so. - (2) Where subsection (1) applies the public authority shall notify the applicant accordingly as soon as possible and no later than 1 month after the date of receipt of the application.

-- (a) section 5(3);

-- (b) section 6(2)(a); and

-- (c) section 14(2).

-- (3) Where subsection (1) applies the public authority shall notify the applicant accordingly as soon as possible and no later than 1 month after the date of receipt of the application.